Subspace-Boosted Model Merging

 with the orthogonal matrix $U\in\mathbb{R}^{m\times{}m}$, also denoted as \textit{left} singular vectors, $\Sigma\in\mathbb{R}^{m\times{}n}$ the diagonal matrix containing singular values $\sigma_1 \geq \sigma_2 \geq \cdots \geq \sigma_n \geq 0$, and the \textit{right} singular vectors~$V\in\mathbb{R}^{n\times{}n}$.

-Using this decomposition, the \textit{cumulative energy rank} $\mathcal{M}_\text{cer}$ measures how much of the matrix information is captured by the top singular values, or more precisely how many singular values are required to cover $95\%$ of the energy $\mathcal{E}$:
+Using this decomposition, the \textit{stable rank} $\mathcal{M}_\text{stable}$ denotes the ``effective rank'' of the weight matrices, similar to computing the rank of the matrix by ignoring the smaller singular values:

-A small cumulative energy rank indicates that most of the information is concentrated in only a few dimensions.
-This implies that the weight projections operate within a limited subspace.
-Meanwhile, the \textit{stable rank} $\mathcal{M}_\text{stable}$ denotes the ``effective rank'' of the weights, similar to computing the rank of the matrix by ignoring the small singular values:
+A small stable rank indicates that most of the information is concentrated in only a few dimensions.
+This implies that the weight projections operate within a limited subspace, underutilizing the full vector space.

-We investigate the rank of the merged task vectors, obtained by different merging techniques for a component (of weight dimensionality $768$) from the sixth layer of ViT-B/16, using the stable rank metric, illustrating the results in Figure~\ref{fig:rankcollapse}.
-We also present the stable rank values of individual task vectors $\Delta_i$ for three vision transformer experts (grey) finetuned on Cars196~\cite{krause2013cars196}, Food101~\cite{bossard2014food101} and Flowers102~\cite{nilsback2008flowers102} (where a maximum value would correspond to the weight dimensionality of $768$).
-Notably, after combining 14 different task vectors utilizing different merging methods, such as the default Task Arithmetic~\cite{ilharco2023task} (blue), TIES~\cite{Yadav-NIPS-2023} (red) or Consensus Merging (CSM) ~\cite{Wang-ICML-2024} (green), the task vector rank significantly diminishes -- from initially a stable rank of around $25$, all the way down to less than $5$.
-This showcases (with further experimental evidence and visualizations provided in the supplementary) that as more tasks are incorporated, merged task vectors are ultimately reduced down to a much smaller subspace.
+In Fig.~\ref{fig:stable_rank_across_n_merged_models_main}, we investigate the stable rank of merged ViT-B/16 models with Task Arithmetic.
+As more models are merged, we clearly observe that the stable rank decreases for a large majority of sublayers.
+While the problem grows in complexity as the model contains more tasks, the subspace actually contracts, contradicting the expectation that a larger set of tasks would require a higher-rank representation.
+This establishes a strong correlation between rank collapse and model performance degradation.
+Similarly, in Fig.~\ref{fig:rank_collapse}, once the stable rank increases, the performance also drastically improves across the baselines: Task Arithmetic~\citep{ilharco2023task} (in green), TIES~\citep{Yadav-NIPS-2023} (in pink) or Consensus Merging (CSM) ~\citep{Wang-ICML-2024} (in blue).

+Fig.~\ref{fig:sval_distribution} further illustrates rank collapse by visualizing the singular value distributions for the models.
+The ordering is clear: as more models are merged, the largest singular values increase more drastically compared to the smallest singular values.
+For example, the largest singular value for 20 merged models ($\sigma\approx0.20$) is $4 \times$ higher than for 4 merged models ($\sigma\approx0.05$).
+This also highlights that the largest singular values scale linearly, which is expected assuming they correspond to the common information.
+For theoretical results supporting this observation, refer to Prop.~\ref{prop:scalar_limitation}.
+For more empirical results across a number of merged models and merging methods, please see Supp.
+Sec.~\ref{sec:add_rank_collapse_results}.